getify/monio/README.md

 Monio's `IO` is a transformer over promises, which means that when promises are produced in an IO, they are automatically unwrapped; of course, that means subsequent IO operations are deferred.
 If any IO in a chain produces a promise, `run(..)`'s result will be "lifted" to a promise that resolves when the entire IO chain is complete.
 Otherwise, the IO instance and its `run(..)` call will operate synchronously and immediately produce the result.

-Monio intentionally chooses to model asynchrony over promises instead of Task monads, because of its goal of balancing FP with pragmatic and idomatic non-FP JS.
-However, there's nothing that should prevent you from using a Task monad with Monio if you prefer.
+Monio intentionally chooses to model asynchrony over promises instead of Future monads, because of its goal of balancing FP with pragmatic and idomatic non-FP JS.
+However, there's nothing that should prevent you from using a Future monad with Monio if you prefer.

 `IO`'s "do-style" syntax is specified with the `do(..)` method (automatically lifts the IO to promise-producing asynchrony), which accepts JS generators (including "async generators": `async function *whatever(){ .. }`). `yield` is used for chaining IOs (which can produce promises to defer), whereas `await` is for explicitly deferring on a promise that's not already wrapped in an IO.
 The resulting style of code should be more broadly approachable for JS developers, while still benefitting from monads.

-`IO`'s `do(..)` is JS-ergonomic for exception handling.
-Uncaught JS exceptions become promise rejections, and IO-produced promise rejections are `try..catch`'able. `IO` also supports modeling exception handling through Either monads: `doEither(..)` transforms uncaught exceptions into *Either:Left* values, and recognizes IO-produced *Either:Left* values as `try..catch`'able exceptions.
+`IO`'s `do(..)` is JS-ergonomic for exception handling: uncaught JS exceptions become promise rejections, and IO-produced promise rejections are `try..catch`'able. `IO` also supports modeling exception handling through Either monads: `doEither(..)` transforms uncaught exceptions into *Either:Left* values, and recognizes IO-produced *Either:Left* values as `try..catch`'able exceptions.

 Monio's `IO` is also a Reader monad, which carries side-effect read environments alongside IO operations.